Chen-Zhiwei/Chen-Zhiwei.github.io/_tabs/home.md

 - A master student of CS from the School of Artificial Intelligence of Sun Yat-sen University (2022/09~2025/06).
 - My research interests lie in **trustworthy machine learning** and **recommender systems**.
 - I am currently working on a recommender systems project in the industry and welcome discussions.
-- Like programming, fitness, skateboarding, traveling, and music.
+- Like programming, fitness, skateboarding, knapsacking, and music.

 ---